+Notably, there is a relatively lower track density in the central Arctic Ocean.
+In particular, very few TPVs with genesis outside the Arctic make it into the central Arctic region (Fig. 3(f)).
+The genesis density and track density maps were also considered for all Arctic cyclones and Arctic genesis TPVs for each month individually during the extended-summer season (not shown).
 As expected, the maps are less smooth when considering the months individually, compared with the extended-summer period, and there is also some month-to-month variability.
 However, the basic features of the maps, as described above, are also present for each month.

-The distributions of lifetimes and intensities of the tracked Arctic cyclones and TPVs are shown in Fig. 3 (left and right panels, respectively); note that in all panels the means of the two distributions plotted are significantly different at the 95 % level according to a two-sided Welch's t-test (without assuming equal variance).
-Lifetime distributions are compared for the Arctic cyclones and TPVs (Fig. 3(a)) and the Arctic and non-Arctic genesis cyclones (Fig. 3(c)) and TPVs (Fig. 3(e)), respectively.
-The modal lifetime of Arctic cyclones of 2-3 days exceeds that of TPVs (1-2 days), but the number of Arctic cyclones drops off
+The distributions of lifetimes and intensities of the tracked Arctic cyclones and TPVs are shown in Fig. 4 (left and right panels, respectively); note that in all panels the means of the two distributions plotted are significantly different at the 95 % level according to a two-sided Welch's t-test (without assuming equal variance).
+Lifetime distributions are compared for the Arctic cyclones and TPVs (Fig. 4(a)) and the Arctic and non-Arctic genesis cyclones (Fig. 4(c)) and TPVs (Fig. 4(e)), respectively.
+The modal lifetime of Arctic cyclones of 2-3 days exceeds that of TPVs (1-2 days), but the number of Arctic cyclones drops off more steeply with lifetime than for TPVs, and the Arctic cyclone lifetime distribution has a shorter and sparser tail than that of TPVs (Fig. 4(c)).
+Comparementation of TPVs (Fig. 4(c)).

-Figure 2.
-As for Fig. 1 but for track density. (a, b, c) for Arctic cyclones and (d, e, f) for TPVs.
+Figure 3.
+As for Fig. 2 but for track density. (a, b, c) for Arctic cyclones and (d, e, f) for TPVs.

-- 305 more steeply with lifetime than for TPVs, and the Arctic cyclone lifetime distribution has a shorter and sparser tail than that of TPVs (Fig. 3(a)).
+- 325 TPVs (Fig. 4(a)).
 Consequently the mean TPV lifetime is slightly longer than that of Arctic cyclones (5.0 compared to 4.4 days).
 Some exceptionally long-lived TPVs exist with the maximum lifetime found being 43 days.
 It is possible that exceptionally long lifetimes could result from the tracking algorithm erroneously connecting tracks associated with two different TPVs.
-However, more detailed examination of some of these tracks suggests that they are reliable; Hakim and Canavan (2005) also 310 found that TPV lifetimes could exceed one month.
-We speculate that some of these long-lived TPVs are the remnants of - 310 found that TPV lifetimes could exceed one month.
-We speculate that some of these long-lived TPVs are the remnants of the tropospheric polar vortex which becomes much smaller moving into summer and typically breaks into a few smaller PV features at some point.
+However, more detailed examination of some of these tracks suggests that they are reliable; for example, Hakim and Canavan (2005) also found that TPV lifetimes could exceed one month.
+We speculate that some of these long-lived TPVs are the remnants of the tropospheric polar vortex which becomes much smaller moving into summer and typically breaks into a few smaller PV - features at some point.
 These TPVs are long lived because they are coherent stronger vortices which resist the relatively weak large-scale strain and also because longwave cooling maintains the positive PV anomaly where the tropopause is lower.
-Arctic cyclones are more likely to be long-lived if they track into the Arctic region than if they have their genesis there (Fig. 3(c), mean lifetimes 4.9 and 3.9 days, respectively).
-Conversely, TPVs are likely to be longer-lived if they have Arctic, rather than 315 non-Arctic genesis (Fig. 3(e), mean lifetimes 5.2 and 4.4 days, respectively).
+Arctic cyclones are more likely to be long-lived if they track into the Arctic region than if they have their genesis there (Fig. 4(c), mean lifetimes 4.9 and 3.9 days, respectively).
+Conversely, TPVs are likely to be longer-lived if they have Arctic, rather than non-Arctic genesis (Fig. 4(e), mean lifetimes 5.2 and 4.4 days, respectively).

-Distributions of intensity characteristics are shown in Fig. 3(b,d,f) partitioned into systems with Arctic and non-Arctic genesis.
+Distributions of intensity characteristics are shown in Fig. 4(b,d,f) partitioned into systems with Arctic and non-Arctic genesis.
 Arctic cyclones with non-Arctic genesis tend be more intense defined either by their maximum ξ or their associated minimum MSLP (at the time of maximum ξ).
 Conversely, TPVs tend to be more intense, diagnosed from their maximum θ{2PVU} anomaly, when their genesis region is in the Arctic (noting though that the number of non-Arctic genesis TPVs is only about a third of that of Arctic genesis TPVs).